lchen198/wypyplus/README.md

 The Built-in Calendar
 <p align="center"><img src="calendar.png"></p>

-### You will be amazed by how much you can do with a simple tool.
+# Core Features
 * Only 42 lines of Python code with no external dependency other than the standard library.
-(2.6KB Python + 3.9KB CSS)
 * Runs on Mac, Linux and Windows.
-* Support basic wiki syntax.
+* Supports basic wiki syntax.
 [DemoPage](https://github.com/lchen198/wypyplus/blob/main/w/DemoPage)
-* Your files are in the /w folder.
+* Stores wiki pages as plain text files.

-### To make your life easier
+### To make your life easier, WyPyPlus ships with
 * An example calendar and daily journal.
 * An example GetThingsDone guide to help you set up GTD quickly.
+* A static site generator script.
 * A [template](#how-to-define-and-use-a-template) system to insert pre-defined content.
 * Full-text search.
 * A modernized and mobile-friendly look using [Sakura CSS](https://github.com/oxalorg/sakura).